skounouho/UQ-ROM/README.md

 ## Installation

-Download the files and insert them in the `src` folder in your LAMMPS installation.
+Download the files in `src` and insert them in the `src` folder in your LAMMPS installation.
 You will need to install [Eigen](https://eigen.tuxfamily.org) to use `fix rob`.
 See the [LAMMPS documentation](https://eigen.tuxfamily.org) for how to compile LAMMPS with Eigen.

 ## Usage